 Common cycling injuries

-Unfortunately, often cycling injuries involve serious injuries such as head injuries or spinal injuries.
+Unfortunately, often cycling injuries involve serious injuries such as head and brain injuries or spinal injuries.
 However, other common cycling injuries include:

 - Soft tissue injuries